playfulprogramming/playfulprogramming/content/blog/lifecycle-methods/index.md

 }
 ```

-For example, in the above code, we're using `useEffect` with an empty array as the second argument indicating that our inner function should only run only once per render.
-This hook is named as such because it enables us to create [side effects](// TODO: Link to glossary) in our components, just like other frameworks' lifecycle methods.

-We'll touch on what a side effect is and what the `useEffect`'s empty array is doing in just a moment.
+Here, we're completing the task of "run `console.log` when `Child` is rendered for the first time" by allowing React to run the `console.log` side effect inside of `useEffect`.
+The empty array hints to React that we'd only like this function to run once: when the component initially renders.

+> The empty array passed to `useEffect` has a fair bit of nuance to it, which we'll learn about later.

+We mentioned earlier that there is another hook used to handle side effects: `useLayoutEffect`.
+While `useLayoutEffect` is useful, it requires a bit of pre-requisite knowledge that we'll touch on throughout this chapter.
+Let's put it to the side and come back to it later.

 ## Angular

-Angular looks for a method named `ngOnInit` to be ran as part of the "rendered" lifecycle event:
+In order to execute code during an initial render of a component, Angular uses a method called `ngOnInit`.
+This function is specially named so that Angular can call it on your behalf during the the "rendered" lifecycle event:

 ```typescript {4-8}
 import {Component, OnInit} from "@angular/core";